Kyle-F-Brooks/i_simpa_python2/README.md

 ## absorption_calc
 using the EDT, calculate the sabine and absorption coefficient

+## source_contributions
+Used to get the specific source contribution for each microphone and output a file for each source with the spl reading at each receiver

 ## plot_xyz
-Used to convert a grid of microphone data into a readable format for plotting libraries such as d-plot
+Used to convert a grid of microphone data into a readable format for plotting libraries such as d-plot, can read the output of the source contributions

 ## stl_calc
 calculates the Transmission loss